effinger/www.effinger.ch/README.md

     * **registration** (optional): If set to true, a form is displayed for registration.
 This creates a Google Sheet where the registered users are saved.
 To see the Google Sheet click on the link called "Teilnehmende".
     * **registration_max** (optional): Limits the registration to the specified number of people.
     * **registration_close** (optional): Date and time when the registration should be closed.
-5. Add blog images.
-All images of the event should be stored in the folder of the event.
+5. Add event images.
+Images of the event can be stored in the /static/images/ folder.
 6. Add the content: Below the metadata add the [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) content.